codeday-labs/wej-tech/README.md

 # Running the Repository

-class: STEM Related
-created on: July 11, 2022 10:08 AM
-etc.: Going through on what to install and what commands to run
+Going through on what to install and what commands to run

 # Create a virtual environment